 It’s a simple plugin which let’s you change the database tables prefix from wp_ to something more unique.
 This will increase your WordPress blog security.
 The tables prefix must contain numbers, letters (lowercase as well as uppercase) and underscores.

 a.
-Download, install and activate Change DB Prefix
+Download, install and activate Change Table Prefix

 b.
 Go to Settings > Change DB Prefix

 c.
 Database tables prefix settings, where you can see the existing prefix and new prefix fields.
 Change the tables prefix from wp_ to something more unique like aeF786_, so that the hackers can’t guess.

 Done, and now it’s up to you that you delete this plugin or leave it installed.
 I guess delete it, because it’s useless now.

 Changing WordPress Database Prefix wp_ Manually

 iii) Press Ctrl + F and try searching $table_prefix, you’ll see something like this: